David Barnhart: Biography

-In 1982 he, with his father, began work on The Barnhart Dictionary Companion, a quarterly publication documenting appearance of new words, new meanings and new usages in English.
+In 1982, he and his father, began work on The Barnhart Dictionary Companion, a quarterly publication documenting appearance of new words, new meanings and new usages in English.
 This carries on the tradition of the Barnhart Dictionary of New English series (edited by his father, brother Robert Barnhart, and Sol Steinmetz), which was last published in 2001.

-He wrote Neo Words: A Dictionary of the Newest and Most Unusual Words of Our Time (1991).
+Barnhart wrote Neo Words: A Dictionary of the Newest and Most Unusual Words of Our Time (1991).
 He created The Barnhart New-Words Concordance (1994) and its Supplement (2006), an index to the words contained in numerous new word dictionaries, which has been updated quarterly since 1994.

 With Allan A. Metcalf, he wrote America in So Many Words: Words that have shaped America (1997).
 He has worked as a teacher, lecturer, and as an expert witness reporting on usage and meaning in English words.

 His collection of political words of the last couple of decades was published in December 2016.
 The title is Barnhart's Never-finished Political Dictionary of the 21st Century and the publisher is Lexik House Publishers (Hyde Park, N.Y.).

-He is a member and past president of the Dictionary Society of North America and the International Linguistic Association.
+Barnhart is a member and past president of the Dictionary Society of North America and the International Linguistic Association.
 He is a member of the American Dialect Society.

+Personal life

+Barnhart is married and has two sons.